JOB TITLE: Director of Communications

 - Create and execute short- and long-term communications plans for each of the Academy’s key institutes and programs, including the Global STEM Alliance (GSA), Frontiers of Science, and Science Alliance programs, as well as for grants through external organizations.

 - In concert with the Social & Digital Content Strategist, lead the Academy’s cross-departmental Editorial Planning Group to align content marketing and communications efforts with organizational business goals and messaging.

 - Serve as the communications lead on major organizational activities such as the Academy’s annual fundraising Gala, Annual Members Meeting and GSA Summit.

-- Provide strategic counsel for program teams as needed to support partnerships as well as crisis counseling when required.
+- Provide strategic counsel for program teams as needed to support partnerships; provide crisis management counseling when required.

 - Serve as executive editor of The New York Academy of Sciences Magazine—the organization’s semi-annual outreach publication for its global Membership of over 20,000.

 - Conceptualize magazine themes to align with Academy activities, Member Engagement, and business goals.
 Oversee article acquisitions, edit submissions, and manage freelance writers, graphic designer, and print and mailing vendors.

 - Manage the production of communications collateral across the Academy.